CultivateHQ/cultivateHQ.com/source/posts/2015-08-31-conman-elm.md

 ## 3. Exposing functions

 Back to the task at hand.
-We're going to be using quite a few functions from both the Html module.
-Rather than do what we've been doing so far and explicitly using the Html namespace (i.e. `Html.text`), we'll change the way that we import that module to expose the `text` function instead.
+We're going to be using quite a few functions from the Html module.
+Rather than do what we've been doing so far and explicitly use the Html namespace (i.e. `Html.text`), we'll change the way that we import that module to expose the `text` function instead.

 1. Change your ConMan.elm file to the following: